Velesio/velesio-aiserver/docs/_components/monitoring.md

 The monitoring stack is a **standalone, optional component** that can be deployed:
 - **Alongside** the main application for integrated monitoring
-- **Separately** for external monitoring of multiple neovratz deployments
+- **Separately** for external monitoring of multiple velesio deployments
 - **Independently** for development and testing environments

 ## Deployment Flexibility